joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/cross-scripting-content-in-different-security-sandboxes.md

     interface.storeID = "abc"
     window.childSandboxBridge = interface;

-If this child content was loaded into an iframe assigned an id of “child”, you could access the interface from parent content by reading the `childSandboxBridge` property of the frame:
+If this child content was loaded into an iframe assigned an id of "child", you could access the interface from parent content by reading the `childSandboxBridge` property of the frame: